-Measure Title 11 Development of Travel Plans Definition Key Intervention To encourage and a implement green tra assist large organisations to develop and avel plans, including: To increase awareness of local air quality issues and encourage changes in behaviour that will contribute to improving local air quality. a.
-Continue th Council's tr e implementation of East Lothian avel plan; b.
-Continue to travel plans support the implementation of School ;; Work with local businesses/organisations to encourage the development and implementation of travel plans.
-Responsible author ity and other partners Powers to be used East Lothian Co Management Team ouncil - Road Services, Carbon Voluntary
+Measure Title 11 Development of Travel Plans Definition Key Intervention To encourage and assist large organisations to develop and implement green travel plans, including: To increase awareness of local air quality issues and encourage changes in behaviour that will contribute to improving local air quality. a.
+Continue the implementation of East Lothian Council's travel plan; b.
+Continue to support the implementation of School travel plans; Work with local businesses/organisations to encourage the development and implementation of travel plans.
+Responsible authority and other partners Powers to be used East Lothian Co Management Team ouncil - Road Services, Carbon Voluntary